 So, in the next five minutes of reading, you will learn the following things:

-4. What information to include in each of the sections
+- What information should you include in each of the sections

 Now, without further ado, let’s dive right into it!